nhsconnect/nhslogin/src/guidance.md

 ---

 <p>With multiple partners integrated with NHS login, we must make sure that the NHS login button stays consistent and recognisable across our partners. </p>

+<p>We will check in with you periodically to make sure that you are aligning to the guidelines, and to review the placement and visibility of the NHS login button on your website or app.</p>

 <div class="nhsuk-inset-text">
   <span class="nhsuk-u-visually-hidden">Information: </span>
   <p>You will need to provide evidence that you align to these guidelines in order to integrate with NHS login.</p>
+  <p>If you are found to be non compliant, we will <b>XXX</b>. </p>
 </div>

-We will check in with you periodically to make sure that you are aligning to the guidelines, and to review the placement and visibility of the NHS login button on your website or app.

-If you are found to be non compliant, we will **XXXX**.

 ---